2015 Nobel Prizes

 The 2015 Nobel Prizes were awarded by the Nobel Foundation, based in Sweden.
 Six categories were awarded: Physics, Chemistry, Physiology or Medicine, Literature, Peace, and Economic Sciences.

-Nobel Week took place from December 6 to 12, including programming such as lectures, dialogues, and discussions.
+Nobel Week took place from 6 to 12 December, including programming such as lectures, dialogues, and discussions.
 The award ceremony and banquet for the Peace Prize were scheduled in Oslo on December 10, while the award ceremony and banquet for all other categories were scheduled for the same day in Stockholm.

+As of 2 June 2026, the 2015 Nobel Prizes remain the earliest awards where all non-organization laureates are alive.